cprogrammer1994/optimuspy/README.md

 Unfortunately exporting this variable from a python module **does not** give access to the dedicated graphics card.
 Some of the python modules are DLLs called PYD files.
 Importing pyd file with an exported _NvOptimusEnablement_ is not working properly.

 The only solution I found so far is to create a python launcher that exports _NvOptimusEnablement_.
-From now on I am able to test my applications and games using the integrated and the dedicated graphics card.
+From now on I am able to test my applications and games using the integrated and the dedicated graphics card as well.

 Reference: [Optimus Rendering Policies](http://developer.download.nvidia.com/devzone/devcenter/gamegraphics/files/OptimusRenderingPolicies.pdf)